ria-ahyoung/medium-trends-daily/readme.md

 <blockquote>The Army has a dedicated program to grow developers who understand modern software engineering.
 They are probably doing it better than you.</blockquote>

 <h3>3.
-Top DevOps Tools for Infrastructure Automation in 2025 - <a href="https://medium.com/env0/top-devops-tools-for-infrastructure-automation-in-2025-cae2288e8314" target="_blank" rel="noopener noreferrer">link</a></h3>
+I Asked This Kubernetes Question in Every Interview — And Here’s the Catch - <a href="https://medium.com/gitconnected/i-asked-this-kubernetes-question-in-every-interview-and-heres-the-catch-6d37cc7cb7a5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `env0`**
+✍️ **posted by `Level Up Coding`**

-<blockquote>Explore the top DevOps tools for infrastructure automation, designed to streamline workflows, boost efficiency & simplify cloud management.</blockquote>
+<blockquote>When I interview candidates, I prefer a real-world problem that demonstrates the candidate’s practical expertise with Kubernetes to be…</blockquote>

 <h3>4.
-That time when we automatically deleted almost all our VMs - <a href="https://medium.com/platform-engineering-labs/that-time-when-we-automatically-deleted-almost-all-our-vms-e960422557c9" target="_blank" rel="noopener noreferrer">link</a></h3>
+New Release for Argo CD Image Updater — 0.15 - <a href="https://medium.com/argo-project/new-release-for-argo-cd-image-updater-0-15-d41d20a4e60e" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Platform Engineering Labs`**
+✍️ **posted by `Argo Project`**

-<blockquote>Infrastructure management is hard.
-You keep stumbling from one problem to another, and it never stops.
-One moment you think you did…</blockquote>
+<blockquote>We are pleased to announce a new release of Argo CD Image Updater, the Argo CD companion for automatically updating your images</blockquote>

 <h3>5.
 Why Stack Overflow and Reddit Still Beats AI For Your Tech Problems - <a href="https://medium.com/@DevOpsTrenches/why-stack-overflow-and-reddit-still-beats-ai-for-your-tech-problems-b61f5bb41d6d" target="_blank" rel="noopener noreferrer">link</a></h3>